Formation and evolution of the Solar System: The Sun and planetary environments

 Around 5.4 billion years from now, the core of the Sun will become hot enough to trigger hydrogen fusion in its surrounding shell.
 This will cause the outer layers of the star to expand greatly, and the star will enter a phase of its life in which it is called a red giant.
 Within 7.5 billion years, the Sun will have expanded to a radius of 1.2 AU—256 times its current size.
 At the tip of the red-giant branch, as a result of the vastly increased surface area, the Sun's surface will be much cooler (about 2,600 K) than now, and its luminosity much higher—up to 2,700 current solar luminosities.
 For part of its red-giant life, the Sun will have a strong stellar wind that will carry away around 33% of its mass.
-During these times, it is possible that Saturn's moon Titan could achieve surface temperatures necessary to support life.
+During these times, the Solar System's habitable zone will expand to the range of 49.4 AU to 71.4 AU, reaching well into the Kuiper Belt.

 As the Sun expands, it will swallow the planets Mercury and Venus.
 Earth's fate is less clear; although the Sun will envelop Earth's current orbit, the star's loss of mass (and thus weaker gravity) will cause the planets' orbits to move farther out.
-If it were only for this, Venus and Earth would probably escape incineration, but a 2008 study suggests that Earth will likely be swallowed up as a result of tidal interactions with the Sun's weakly-bound outer envelope.
+If it were only for this, Venus and Earth would probably escape incineration.
+While a 2008 study suggests that Earth will possibly but likely be slowly vaporized up as a result of tidal interactions with the Sun's weakly-bound outer envelope., a recent study in 2026 has suggested that the Earth is likely to survive the engulfment.